-Super easy, and perfect for cooler temps, this Spicy Moroccan Chicken Stew with chickpeas is a dish you can warm up with and enjoy.
-Healthy, easy, and delicious!
+Super easy, and perfect for cooler temps, this Spicy Moroccan Chicken Stew with chickpeas is a one pot dish you can warm up with and enjoy.
+Healthy, easy to make, and delicious!
 Bump up the spice, or lower it for wimps!

 I’m moving into making plenty of crockpot meals, hearty stews and other delicious Fall favorites.
 SO EXCITED!!